wtraylor/modular_megafauna_model/doxygen/herbiv_tutor.md

 ### How to limit output to a specific time period {#sec_herbiv_limit_output}

-Declare in any header file a class derived from
-\ref GuessOutput::OutputLimiter and implement the inherited pure virtual method \ref GuessOutput::OutputLimiter::include_date().
+Declare in any header file a class derived from \ref GuessOutput::IncludeDate and implement the virtual member function.
-In the \ref framework() function call
-\ref GuessOutput::HerbivoryOutput::set_limiter() passing a persistent instantiation of your class.
+In the \ref framework() function call \ref GuessOutput::HerbivoryOutput::set_include_date() passing a persistent instantiation of your class.

 \todo How to add a new test vegetation model.